 The UG, a sub-type of the GmbH, was introduced in 2008.
 Most of the GmbH rules apply to the UG, in particular the exclusion of personal liability.
 The minimum capital is €1, but 25% of each fiscal year's net profit must be transferred to reserves.
 As soon as the reserves amount to €25,000 the UG can change its registered legal form to GmbH.
 The UG is quite popular for founders of new businesses in Germany because of its low minimum capital and flexibility, although its creditworthiness is sometimes subject to criticism.

-Corporate accounts are mandatory for companies such as a private limited liability company (GmbH) or entrepreneurial company (UG) and are necessary to register a company and deposit share capital.
+Corporate accounts are mandatory for companies such as a private limited liability company (GmbH) or entrepreneurial company (UG) and are necessary to register a company.
+The company’s share capital will be deposited in the account and it is vital to have all the necessary paperwork.

 There are four major forms of corporation in Germany: